Information for Students Participating in

 College of Engineering

-Yes!
-We do ask that graduates with physical disabilities who plan to participate in the ceremony call 335–0296 to make any necessary arrangements.
+We do ask that graduates with physical disabilities who plan to participate in the ceremony call Graduation Analysis at 335–0228 to make necessary arrangements.

 Caps are to be worn with the mortar board horizontal and the tassel on the right.
 They should be worn during the Processional, while degrees are being conferred and during the Recessional.
 They may be removed at other times.